 X3D & VRML, The Most Widely Used 3D Formats

 In 1995, VRML became the first web based 3D format.
 VRML was unique because it supported 3D geometry, animation, and scripting.
 In 1997, VRML was ISO certified and continued to attract a large following of artists and engineers.
-VRML is the most widely supported 3D format for tools and viewers, and it is a direct subset of X3D (where the X stands for Extensibility).
+VRML is the most widely supported 3D format for tools and viewers.
+VRML has been superseded by X3D, and is a direct subset of X3D (where the X stands for Extensibility).
 In 2001, X3D joined our family as an XML encoding of VRML.
 X3D added shaders, geo-location, and other cutting edge 3D features along with custom support for users in medicine, CAD, GIS, AR/VR, 3D Printing and Scanning and other important use areas.
+Web3D Consortium is the vehicle for developing and standardizing new extensions and functionalities to the ISO-IEC VRML, H-Anim, and X3D Standards.
 You can download a custom editor to interactively and graphically create your X3D world on your PC.

 The X3D 4.0 spec is available to members for over a year in github; we released a public draft at Web3D/SIGGRAPH this year.
 It is the focus of much discussion among the WG meetings and listerves.
 The X3D WG has a feature freeze for Dec and we go to ISO-IEC ratification early in 2020.
 X3D 4.0 includes the ability to compose scenes with glTF 2.0 assets.
 As you know X3D is a higher level scene graph that describes many geometry types, lights, interactions, animations, etc. Here is the latest version of the Blog, that includes links to examples: https://www.web3d.org/blog-integrating-x3d-and-gltf